ieeevr/2026/program/posters/index.md

         { "id": "P-206", "title": "Looping 3D Videos from a Moving Camera via Recycled 2D Tracking", "authors": "Megumi Fukutani: Tokyo City University; Ayaka Yasunaga: Keio University; Hideo Saito: Keio University; Akira Taguchi: Tokyo City University; Shohei Mori: University of Stuttgart", "abstract": "We present a system for generating looping 3D videos from casual monocular footage captured by a single moving camera.
 Unlike existing looping 3D video methods that rely on a stationary multicamera system, our approach synthesizes multi-camera views to mimic a physical multi-camera setup.
 Our key technical contribution is the efficient construction of all-pairs long-term 2D tracking by reusing multi-step optical flow, which avoids the need for expensive pairwise tracking.
 Our approach is 122.8 times faster than the pairwise approach while maintaining 98.2, 99.5, and 99.7% of the visual quality in PSNR, SSIM, and LPIPS, respectively.", "video": "https://youtu.be/bGfd6F9xpl8" }, { "id": "P-207", "title": "Structured Gaussian Mapping for Memory-Efficient Immersive XR", "authors": "Hye sun Kim: ETRI; Sungjin Hong: Electronics and Telecommunications Research Institute; Cho-rong Yu: Electronics and Telecommunications Research Institute; Youn-Hee Gil: Electronics and Telecommunications Research Institute", "abstract": "High-fidelity and scalable 3D scene representations are critical for immersive VR and XR systems under strict latency and memory constraints.
 Although recent studies demonstrate real-time 3D Gaussian Splatting on head-mounted displays, uncontrolled Gaussian growth during RGB-D mapping remains a key scalability bottleneck.
 We propose Structured Gaussian Mapping, a KD-tree guided allocation framework that limits Gaussian growth at the mapping stage for sequential RGB-D SLAM.
 By partitioning image space and allocating compact Gaussian sets only in perceptually relevant regions, our approach replaces pixel-wise densification.
 Experiments show up to 82% fewer Gaussians with improves PSNR, enabling memory-efficient and scalable", "video": "https://youtu.be/PTcbsczlBXw" }, { "id": "P-208", "title": "Perceptually Optimized Chromatic Power Saving in XR Using Binocular Asymmetry", "authors": "WOOYOUNG CHOI: KyungHee University; Uijong Ju: College of Science, Kyung Hee University", "abstract": "High-resolution Extended Reality (XR) rendering imposes energy demands.
 While perceptually driven power optimization methods exploit properties of the human visual system, they assume symmetric visual sensitivity across both eyes.
 We investigate whether inter-ocular asymmetry in chromatic sensitivity can be leveraged for power reduction.
 Using 4-Alternative Forced Choice (4AFC) measurements and Radial Basis Function Neural Network modeling (RBFNN), we derived per-eye discrimination maps.
 These maps were discretized and validated on video content using 2-Alternative Forced Choice evaluation.
-Results show that the non-dominant eye tolerates stronger chromatic reduction without degrading binocular quality, enabling up to 24% power savings.", "video": "https://youtu.be/3sL8SSljC1o" }, { "id": "P-209", "title": "Mixed Reality 3D User Interfaces for Volumetric Field Analysis in Stadium-Scale Buildings", "authors": "Chen Xu: School of Architecture and Design; Fang Zheng: Beijing Jiaotong University; Jingya Li: Eindhoven University of Technology", "abstract": "Understanding 3D environmental fields like temperature and airflow in buildings is limited by 2D visualizations.
+Results show that the non-dominant eye tolerates stronger chromatic reduction without degrading binocular quality, enabling up to 24% power savings.", "video": "https://youtu.be/3sL8SSljC1o" }, { "id": "P-209", "title": "Mixed Reality 3D User Interfaces for Volumetric Field Analysis in Stadium-Scale Buildings", "authors": "Chen Xu: School of Architecture and Design, Fang Zheng: Beijing Jiaotong University, Jingya Li: Eindhoven University of Technology", "abstract": "Understanding 3D environmental fields like temperature and airflow in buildings is limited by 2D visualizations.
 We present a mixed-reality immersive analytics system that integrates CFD simulations with BIM, visualizing volumetric data at true scale using perceptually guided colormaps, particles, and streamlined airflow depictions.
 A controlled study (n=16) shows our MR system enables faster and more accurate analysis than a desktop baseline, with streamlines outperforming arrow glyphs.
 These results demonstrate MR’s potential for more efficient, intuitive large-scale environmental analysis.", "video": "https://youtu.be/RohHJ_YnCCw" }, { "id": "P-210", "title": "Towards Optimized Mars Terrain Reconstruction Methods for Virtual Reality", "authors": "Giuseppe Lorenzo Catalano: Università degli Studi di Torino; Agata Marta Soccini: Università degli Studi di Torino", "abstract": "Virtual Reality enables the exploration of realistic outer space simulations, where accurate extraterrestrial terrain models are essential features.
 Due to extreme data retrieval challenges, such models often contain missing values that can hinder the 3D scenarios.
 We present a surface reconstruction method based on generative diffusion models, and compare it with other void-filling techniques in the task of restoring degraded Martian terrains.
 Reconstruction outputs were quantitatively assessed by comparing their error and structural consistency with the original values.
 Our method achieved the best performance on most metrics, suggesting promising prospects for extraterrestrial terrain visualization.", "video": "https://youtu.be/LDXb5CGBz9o" }, { "id": "P-211", "title": "Free-View XR Tours Using 3D Gaussian Splatting with an Avatar Guide", "authors": "Mayura Pavan Manawadu: University of Melbourne; SeungWon Jeong: University of Melbourne; Lingxiao Li: University of Melbourne; Bin Chen: University of Melbourne; Taehyun James Rhee: University of Melbourne", "abstract": "XR tours are often built from manual 3D authoring, 3D scanning, photogrammetry, or fixed-view 360° video, which can be time consuming to produce or limit free exploration.
 3D Gaussian Splatting (3DGS) offers photoreal free view rendering from captured imagery, yet its use in end-to-end XR touring experiences, especially with lightweight in-scene guidance remains underexplored.
 We present an XR tour system for free-view exploration of 3DGS scenes in XRthat combines controller-based 6-DoF navigation with an avatar guide that delivers proximity triggered text-to-speech narration.
 We demonstrate the system in a public setting and reportobservations from a case study with >50 participants.", "video": "https://youtu.be/Od2wjh4ugUk" }, { "id": "P-212", "title": "Perceptual Thresholds of Sample Counts in AI-Augmented 3D Gaussian Splatting", "authors": "SeungWon Jeong: University of Melbourne; Lingxiao Li: University of Melbourne; Bin Chen: University of Melbourne; Taehyun James Rhee: University of Melbourne", "abstract": "Image-based 3D reconstruction methods such as 3D Gaussian Splatting (3DGS) are increasingly used for real-time free-viewpoint navigation in VR/AR, but accurate texture and geometry require dense multi-view captures.
 Recent generative models synthesize training views from sparse inputs, yet it remains unclear how many generated views are needed and when augmentation helps or degrades rendering quality.
 We conduct a perceptual user study varying the number of captured and AI-generated images for 3DGS training and identify perceptual thresholds: adding generated views improves plausibility and visual quality when real images are scarce, but yields diminishing or negative returns once real-view coverage becomes sufficient.", "video": "https://www.youtube.com/watch?v=C4nJ3lqh5-E" },